ch-binh/am1805/project/zephyr/nordic/set_timer_interrupt_out/README.rst

 Description
 ******

-I dont know why but when the RTC is reset, exactly 3 minutes is needed for the countdown timer to work (?).
-I have tried set the time registers forward 2 minutes but it still takes 3 minutes to start counting down.
+I dont know why but when the RTC is reset, exactly 3 countdown is needed for the countdown timer to work (?).
+I have tried set the time registers forward 2 minutes but it still takes 3 pulses to start counting down.

 By default, the timer will countdown 1 every minutes.
 If the current value is 0, it will increase by 1, so the interrupt period will be (n + 1) minutes.